Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Abstract

 \section{Abstract}

 Machine learning models trained on Earth observation data, such as satellite imagery, have demonstrated significant promise in predicting household-level wealth indices, enabling the creation of high-resolution wealth maps that can be leveraged across multiple causal trials while addressing chronic data scarcity in global development research.
-However, because standard training objectives prioritize overall predictive accuracy, these predictions inherently suffer from shrinkage toward the mean, leading to attenuated estimates of causal treatment effects and limiting their utility in policy evaluations.
+However, because standard training objectives prioritize overall predictive accuracy, these predictions often suffer from shrinkage toward the mean, leading to attenuated estimates of causal treatment effects and limiting their utility in policy evaluations.
 Existing debiasing methods, such as Prediction-Powered Inference (PPI), can handle this attenuation bias but require additional fresh ground-truth data at the downstream stage of causal inference, which restricts their applicability in data-scarce environments.
-In this paper, we introduce and evaluate two correction methods—linear calibration correction and Tweedie's correction—that substantially reduce prediction bias without relying on newly collected labeled data.
-Linear calibration (LCC) corrects bias through a straightforward linear transformation derived from held-out calibration data, whereas Tweedie's correction leverages empirical Bayes principles to directly address shrinkage-induced biases by exploiting score functions derived from evaluating the model's learning patterns.
-Through analytical exercises and experiments using Demographic and Health Survey (DHS) data, we demonstrate that both proposed methods meet or outperform existing approaches that either require {\it (a)} adjustments to training pipelines or {\it (b)} additional labeled data, achieving significant reductions in attenuation bias in data-scarce environments.
-These approaches may represent a promising avenue for improving the reliability of causal inference when direct outcome measures are limited or unavailable, enabling a ``one map, many trials'' paradigm where a single upstream data creation team produces predictions usable by many downstream teams across diverse ML pipelines.
+We introduce and evaluate two post-hoc correction methods—Linear Calibration Correction (LCC) and a Tweedie's correction approach—that substantially reduce shrinkage-induced prediction bias without relying on newly collected labeled data.
+LCC applies a simple linear transformation estimated on a held-out calibration split; Tweedie's method locally de-shrink predictions using density score estimates and a noise scale learned upstream.
+We provide practical diagnostics for \emph{when} a correction is warranted and discuss practical limitations.
+Across analytical results, simulations, and experiments with Demographic and Health Surveys (DHS) data, both approaches reduce attenuation; Tweedie's correction yields nearly unbiased treatment-effect estimates, enabling a ``one map, many trials'' paradigm.
+Although we demonstrate on EO-ML wealth mapping, the methods are not geospatial-specific: they apply to any setting where imputed outcomes are reused downstream (e.g., pollution indices, population density, or LLM-derived indicators).